12:01am | 02/14/2018

 I hope it will empower other intellectuals, technologists, activists, and digital citizens alike to interrogate the possibilities of a digital "architecture"— a connected, virtual space.
 I appreciate your interest, your dedication, and your support— and I hope you will join me in promoting further discussion, and action.

-I've also been volunteering with the folks at MetaMesh.
+I did a little volunteering with the folks at MetaMesh.
 They're a local non-profit that's working to bypass the ISPs by building a free and public network across the Burgh's neighborhoods.
-And (if you're reading this, guys) I know I need to commit more time to helping them out!

-More recently, I accepted a job as a Web Developer at Shift Collaborative— an incredible group of people working on websites and marketing for some other incredible (often local) businesses.
+More recently, I have been working as a Web Developer at Shift Collaborative— an incredible group of people working on websites and marketing for some other incredible (often local) businesses.
+This semester, I'm also getting to teach a talented group of first-year architecture students as an adjunct faculty member at Carnegie Mellon.

 As an additional note, I'd like to thank Alicia Valencia, who designed the loosed logo for our collaborative project Freego— which can be found in my portfolio.
 It is a mashup of the Statue of Liberty's torch with the Wi-Fi symbol, which is intended to symbolize wireless/online freedom.